Rockabilly: Rockabilly goes national: 1956

-In April and May 1956, The Rock and Roll Trio played on Ted Mack's TV talent show in New York City.
+In April and May 1956, the Rock and Roll Trio played on Ted Mack's TV talent show in New York City.
 They won all three times and guaranteed them a finalist position in the September supershow.
 Gene Vincent and His Blue Caps' recording of "Be-Bop-A-Lula" was released on June 2, 1956, backed by "Woman Love".
 Within twenty-one days it sold over two hundred thousand records, stayed at the top of national pop and country charts for twenty weeks, and sold more than a million copies.
 These same musicians would have two more releases in 1956, followed by another in January 1957.
 "Queen of Rockabilly" Wanda Jackson's first record came out in July, "I Gotta Know" on the Capitol label; followed by "Hot Dog That Made Him Mad" in November.
 Capitol would release nine more records by Jackson, some with songs she had written herself, before the 1950s were over.
 The first record by Jerry Lee Lewis, who would later be known as a pioneer of rockabilly and rock and roll, came out on December 22, 1956, and featured his version of "Crazy Arms" and "End of the Road".
 Lewis would have big hits in 1957 with his version of "Whole Lotta Shakin' Goin' On", issued in May, and "Great Balls Of Fire" on Sun.

-Late 1950s and beyond
+Late 1950s and decline

 There were thousands of musicians who recorded songs in the rockabilly style, and many record companies released rockabilly records.
 Some enjoyed major chart success and were important influences on future rock musicians.

 Sun also hosted performers, such as Billy Lee Riley, Sonny Burgess, Charlie Feathers, and Warren Smith.
 There were also several female performers like Wanda Jackson who recorded rockabilly music long after the other ladies, Janis Martin, the female Elvis Jo Ann Campbell, and Alis Lesley, who also sang in the rockabilly style.
 Mel Kimbrough -"Slim", recorded "I Get Lonesome Too" and "Ha Ha, Hey Hey" for Glenn Records along with "Love in West Virginia" and "Country Rock Sound" for Checkmate a division of Caprice Records.

 Gene Summers, a Dallas native and Rockabilly Hall of Fame inductee, released his classic Jan/Jane 45s in 1958–59.
 He continued to record rockabilly music well into 1964 with the release of "Alabama Shake".
 In 2005, Summers's most popular recording, School of Rock 'n Roll, was selected by Bob Solly and Record Collector Magazine as one of the "100 Greatest Rock 'n' Roll Records".

 Tommy "Sleepy LaBeef" LaBeff recorded rockabilly tunes on a number of labels from 1957 through 1963.
 Rockabilly pioneers the Maddox Brothers and Rose continued to record for decades.
 However, none of these artists had any major hits and their influence would not be felt until decades later.